WonderBoard/wonderboard/README.md

 TODO Notes deployment:
-Find way to make automate build file to go into root when building frotend Push database code. (with a possible login feature as well)
+Find way to automate build file to go into root when building for frontend Push database code. (with a possible login feature as well)